 APSL – Portuguese Pure Bred Lusitano Breed Association

-Lusitano Horse Finder are proud to announce that we have approval of the Associação Portuguesa de Criadores do Cavalo Puro Sangue Lusitano (APSL) and have their logo and support on our website.
+Lusitano Horse Finder are proud to have approval of the Associação Portuguesa de Criadores do Cavalo Puro Sangue Lusitano (APSL) and have their logo and support on our website.

 It is the register for pure bred Lusitanos.